noamrazin/imp_reg_dl_not_norms/README.md

 ## Citation
-For citing the paper, please use:
+For citing the paper, you can use:
 ```
-@article{razin2020implicit,
+@inproceedings{razin2020implicit,
     title={Implicit Regularization in Deep Learning May Not Be Explainable by Norms},
     author={Razin, Noam and Cohen, Nadav},
-  journal={arXiv preprint arXiv:2005.06398},
+    booktitle={Advances in Neural Information Processing Systems (NeurIPS)},
     year={2020}
 }
 ```